Skip to main content

 Does clay bar remove scratches?

-Can you clay bar and polish dark or black cars?
+Do you clay bar and polish boats, RVs, and motorcycles?

 What Does a Clay Bar Do?
 A Complete Guide to Paint Decontamination